 If you’re looking for a simple, no-frills Santoku knife that can get the job done while being easy to maintain, this is the knife for you.
 It’s at its best when used on fruits, vegetables, and other soft material, as the hollow ground design prevents food from sticking to it.

-- 7” inch high-carbon German stainless steel is hand-sharpened to 14-16 degrees per side
+- High-carbon German stainless steel is hand-sharpened to 14-16 degrees per side.

-9. Victorinox Swiss Army Cutlery Fibrox Pro Santoku Knife
+9. Victorinox Swiss Army Cutlery Fibrox Pro Santoku – Recommended by America’s Test Kitchen and Cook’s Illustrated

 The manufacturers of the iconic Swiss Army Knives, Victorinox has plenty of experience with manufacturing high-quality cutlery.
 The Fibrox Pro Santoku knife combines the versatility you’d expect from the company with the unique demands of a specialized kitchen knife.